Data-Driven Adjustment for Multiple Treatments: Introduction

-\hiddensection{Introduction} To identify a causal effect from observational data, researchers often turn to covariate adjustment, which can eliminate concerns of confounding bias.
+To identify a causal effect from observational data, researchers often turn to covariate adjustment, which can eliminate concerns of confounding bias.
 But choosing a set of adjustment variables that will accurately identify the causal effect of interest requires carefulness.
 Much of the literature has sought routes to finding such a set, and these routes typically include two steps: (1) knowing or learning a causal graph and (2) checking sets of variables in the graph against a list of graphical criteria.

-For example, \cite{pearl1995causal} introduced graphical requirements known as the \textit{back-door criterion} for use when a causal directed acyclic graph (DAG) is known.
-This criterion is sufficient for identifying the effect of a single treatment through adjustment. \cite{shpitser2012validity} built on these requirements with a graphical \textit{adjustment criterion} for DAGs that is both necessary and sufficient for identifying the effect of multiple treatments.
-Further research has explored settings where a full DAG is not known. \cite{van2014constructing} provide necessary and sufficient graphical criteria for maximal ancestral graphs (MAGs), which allow for latent confounding.
-Additionally, \cite{maathuis2015generalized} and \cite{perkovic2018complete} consider equivalence classes of DAGs and MAGs known as partial ancestral graphs (PAGs) and completed partially directed acyclic graphs (CPDAGs), respectively.
-The \textit{generalized adjustment criterion} of \cite{perkovic2018complete} is necessary and sufficient for identification.
+For example, Pearl \cite{pearl1995causal} introduced graphical requirements known as the \textit{back-door criterion} for use when a causal \textit{directed acyclic graph} (DAG) is known.
+This criterion is sufficient for identifying the effect of a single treatment through adjustment.
+Subsequently, a graphical \textit{adjustment criterion} for DAGs was developed that is both necessary and sufficient for identifying the effect of multiple treatments \cite{shpitser2012validity, perkovic2015complete,perkovic2018complete}.
+Further results have considered settings where a full DAG is not known, including necessary and sufficient graphical criteria for \textit{maximal ancestral graphs} (MAGs), which allow for latent confounding \citep{van2014constructing}, and extensions to equivalence classes of DAGs and MAGs known as \textit{completed partially directed acyclic graphs} (CPDAGs) and \textit{partial ancestral graphs} (PAGs) \citep{maathuis2015generalized, perkovic2017interpreting, perkovic2018complete}, respectively.
+Notably, one of these extensions -- the \textit{generalized adjustment criterion} \cite{perkovic2018complete} -- is necessary and sufficient for identification in all such graphs.